sph-mn/sph-web-publish/readme.md

 for unset top-level options the default will be used

 ### file-handlers
-file handlers is a list of lists, one list for each pass. each pass processes all source files. there can be up to three passes which can be used for example for handlers that need all files to be processed by handlers from previous passes, like the default markdown handler to generate file linklists
+file handlers is a list of lists, one list for each pass. each pass processes all source files. there can be up to three passes which can be used for handlers that need all files to be processed by handlers from previous passes, like the default markdown handler to generate file linklists

 file-handlers: ((file-handler ...):pass ...)